AlexeyMK/alexeymk.com/_posts/2013-12-19-houston-admin-talk-at-meteor-devshop-10.md

 ---
+date: 2013-12-19 19:15:34
+description: I gave a talk at the latest Meteor Devshop a couple of weeks ago about Houston, the Django-Admin like tool that Greg, Geoff and I are working on for Meteor.
 layout: post
-title: !
-'Houston Admin Talk at Meteor Devshop 10'
 published: true
-description: "I gave a talk at the latest Meteor Devshop a couple of weeks ago about Houston, the Django-Admin like tool that Greg, Geoff and I are working on for Meteor."
-date: 2013-12-19 19:15:34
 tags:
+- talk
 - technical
-- meteor
+- front-end
+title: Houston Admin Talk at Meteor Devshop 10
 ---

 I gave a talk at the latest Meteor Devshop a couple of weeks ago about [Houston](http://github.com/gterrono/houston),